lzpmpc005/Traffic_Management_System/README.md

 This project is a simulating traffic management system, developed with Django and use PostgreSQL as a local database server.
 It has been implemented with the following features:
 - Register Owners
 - Register Vehicles
-- Register Junctions
-- Recognize Vehicle Plate Number
+- Recognize Vehicles and Logging Information
+- Detect Violation
+- Issue Fine and send Notice by email

 ## Installation and Run